DaneVinson/scarredworld/pages/pantheon.md

 # Scarred World Pantheon
 [Scarred World](./scarred-world.md) > Pantheon

-When the cataclysm occurred most of the gods abandoned the Scarred World and the few that remained claimed much broader domains of influence.
+After the cataclysm most gods abandoned the Scarred World for lack of worshippers.
+The few that remained laid claim to broad domains of influence.

 ### Raya, [NG]